 Customers are looking for G7 Master Printers.
 Today we’ll look at how X-Rite’s Certified G7 Color Experts can help you achieve G7 compliance to stay competitive in the market.

 X-Rite’s training program for the Idealliance G7 Master Printer Program will teach you how to use and apply process control procedures and industry standards, such as GRACol® and SWOP, from start to finish.
 Press operators will learn how to use instruments and new target values to maintain the process on the press, and prepress operators will learn how to build correction curves for the plate setter, and calibrate and build ICC profiles for proofing systems.

+During the G7 calibration process, press target values will be established to hit the L*a*b* values of the chosen print standard.
+Plate curves will be produced to provide proper tonality, and gray balance.
+By providing specific quantitative targets, operators can “run-to-the-numbers.”
 Everyone involved in the workflow will begin to notice little things they wouldn’t normally see in daily production, such as a slight drift in press or proofer color, or changes in dot gain, ink color or trap.
-Prepress and press operators will be able to work together, correct issues before they cause a problem, and save time and money on makeready.
+Prepress and press operators will be able to work together, to identify and correct root causes more efficiently and save time and money on makeready.

 G7 Master Training Agenda

 A certified X-Rite G7 Certified Expert will come to your site and help you update your workflow to G7 compliance, then train you on how to achieve and maintain control and consistency in each and every print run.
 G7 training and qualification takes about three days and is customized to your specific scenario and workflow.